 Joining his close friend closer Takashi Saito, free-agent right-hander Hiroki Kuroda agrees to a three-year, $35.2 million deal to pitch for the Dodgers.
 The 33 year-old native of Osaka complied a 103-89 record, posting a 3.69 ERA in the Japanese Central League during the past 11 seasons playing with the Hiroshima Toyo Carp.

-Adam Lind of the Toronto wins the Edgar Martinez Outstanding Designated Hitter Award.
-The Blue Jays outfielder batted .299 along with 21 homers and 74 RBIs appearing in 95 games as a DH for Toronto.
+Adam Lind wins the Edgar Martinez Outstanding Designated Hitter Award.
+The Blue Jays outfielder batted .299 along with 21 homers and 74 RBIs, while appearing as a DH in 95 games for Toronto.

 The Twins' signing of former Oakland left fielder Josh Willingham (.246, 29, 98) to a three-year deal worth $21 million makes it unlikely the team will try to ink their own free agent outfielders.
 Minnesota is expected to have fleet flycatchers Denard Span and Ben Revere filling in the vacancies created by the probable departure of Michael Cuddyer and Jason Kubel.